temidataspot/superstore/README.md

 ### Interpretation

-**Champions (72.6%)** purchased recently, buy frequently and spend the most — these are your most valuable customers.
+**Champions (72.6%)** purchased recently, buy frequently and spend the most; these are the most valuable customers.
 They spend **3.6× more** than Loyal Customers and buy **twice as often**.

-**Loyal Customers (27.4%)** are historically engaged but haven't purchased in ~10 months on average — they are at risk of churning and represent a significant win-back opportunity.
+**Loyal Customers (27.4%)** are historically engaged but haven't purchased in ~10 months on average, they are at risk of churning and represent a significant win-back opportunity.

 ---

-##  LTV Prediction — BG/NBD + Gamma-Gamma
+##  LTV Prediction: BG/NBD + Gamma-Gamma

 ### Why This Approach?

 > Standard ML regression struggles with LTV because transaction data is inherently skewed and non-linear.
-The **BG/NBD + Gamma-Gamma** probabilistic model is purpose-built for non-contractual customer transactions — it's the same framework used by **Amazon, Netflix and Spotify** in production.
+The **BG/NBD + Gamma-Gamma** probabilistic model is purpose-built for non-contractual customer transactions, it's the same framework used by **Amazon, Netflix and Spotify** in production.

 ### How It Works